Zhi-Feng Huang

 Research Interests

-- Advanced multiscale modeling methods across microscopic, mesoscopic, and continuum scales, for the study of complex structural, elastoplastic, and dynamical phenomena and the underlying mechanisms in solid and soft spatiotemporal material systems
+• Advanced multiscale modeling methods across microscopic, mesoscopic, and continuum scales, for the study of complex structural, elastoplastic, and dynamical phenomena and the underlying mechanisms in soft and solid spatiotemporal material systems

-- Applications of the multiscale models developed to the research of materials growth, evolution, and processing, system elasticity, plasticity, and topological defects, and nonequilibrium phenomena in complex pattern or nanostructure formation
+• Applications of multiscale models to the study of materials growth/self-assembly and evolution/processing, system elasticity, plasticity, and topological defects, and nonequilibrium phenomena in complex pattern or nanostructure formation

 Honors and Awards